eraofchaos/eraofchaos.github.io/artifacts/Garniture of Interference.md

 ---
 title: "Artifacts - Antimagic Runestone - Garniture of Interference"
 permalink: /artifacts/Garniture of Interference/
-excerpt: "Antimagic Runestone - Garniture of Interference.
+excerpt: "Era of Chaos  Antimagic Runestone - Garniture of Interference.
 A necklace engraved with the yin-yang symbol.
 One of the components of the Antimagic Runestone."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Garniture of Interference.md"